torregabrielsv/Windows-10-Pro-Virtual-Machine-Deployment-in-Azure/README.md

 •	Azure Resource Groups: For organizing and managing related resources.
 •	Azure Virtual Network: For setting up a virtual network to connect the VM.
 Configuration Details:
-1. Virtual Machine Name: windows-vm
+1. Virtual Machine Name: FINAL-VM
 2. Region: East US 2
-3. Resource Group Name: RG-Cyber-Lab
+3. Resource Group Name: RG-FINAL-LAB
-4. Virtual Network Name: Lab-VNet
+4. Virtual Network Name: FINAL-VM-vnet
 5. VM Size: Select an appropriate size that balances cost and performance (e.g., B-series for cost-effectiveness).
 6. Password: Create a strong password to ensure security.
 The project will include detailed instructions on each of these steps, ensuring that users can deploy and configure their Windows 10 Pro VM effectively.